The Asquith Way for Maths

 At Asquith Primary School, we recognise the importance of mathematics as a vital tool for everyday life.
 We aim to deliver a balanced, progressive and enjoyable curriculum with a range of cross-curricular links to support the application of both skills and understanding.
 We want all children to develop a secure knowledge and understanding of concepts so they can experience both success and enjoyment as their knowledge and skills progress throughout their time at primary school and beyond.

-• For children to become fluent in the fundamentals of mathematics
+• For all children to be fluent in fundamental mathematical procedures

 • For all children to have the ability to reason and solve a range of problems